The board oversees all related study activities, hosts convening functions, and serves on study committees.

 James J. Zucchetto, Director

-Andrew Brown, Jr. (NAE) is Executive Director of Engineering, Delphi Corporation.
+Andrew Brown, Jr. (NAE) is Vice President and Chief Technologist, Innovation and Technology Office, Delphi Corporation.
 Dr. Brown came to Delphi from the GM Research and Development Center in Warren, Michigan, where he was Director-Strategic Futures.
 He served as Manager of Saturn Car Facilities from 1985 to 1987.
 At Saturn, he was on the Site Selection Team and responsible for the conceptual design and engineering of the manufacturing facility.
 Dr. Brown began his GM career as a Project Engineer at Manufacturing Development in 1973.
 He progressed in the engineering field as a Senior Project Engineer, Staff Development Engineer, and manager of R&D for the Manufacturing Staff.
 During this period, he worked on manufacturing processes and systems with an emphasis on productivity improvement and environmental efficiency.
-Before joining GM, he supervised process development at Allied-Signal Corporation, now Honeywell, Incorporated, in Morristown, NJ.
+Before joining GM, he supervised process development at Allied-Signal Corporation, now Honeywell, Incorporated, in Morristown, New Jersey.
+He is currently chair of the NRC Committee on Technologies and Approaches for Reducing Fuel Consumption of Medium- and Heavy-Duty Vehicles.
 He earned a Bachelor of Science Degree in Chemical Engineering from Wayne State University in 1971.
 He received a Master of Business Administration in Finance and Marketing from Wayne State University in 1975 and a Master of Science Degree in Mechanical Engineering from the University of Detroit-Mercy in 1978.
 He completed the Penn State Executive Management Course in 1979.
 A registered Professional Engineer, Dr. Brown earned a Doctorate of Engineering in September 1992.

 Christine Ehlig-Economides (NAE) is a professor in the Harold Vance Department of Petroleum Engineering at Texas A&M University and is holder of the Albert B. Stevens Chair in Petroleum Engineering.
 She was previously a tenured professor of chemical engineering at the University of Houston for twenty years.
 Ehlig-Economides was elected to the National Academy of Engineering in 2003.
 She is a distinguished member of the Society of Petroleum Engineers (SPE) and has held a variety of leadership positions in the society.
 In 1982, she was named the Alaska SPE Engineer of the Year and received the SPE Distinguished Achievement Award for Petroleum Engineering Faculty.
 She received the SPE Formation Evaluation Award in 1995 and the society's Lester C. Uren Award in 1997, and was named distinguished lecturer in 1997.
 Ehlig-Economides is also a member of Sigma Xi, the national research honor society.
 Her degrees include a bachelor's degree in math-science from Rice University, a master's degree in chemical engineering from the University of Kansas, and a Ph.D. degree in petroleum engineering from Stanford University.

-Debbie A. Niemeier is a Professor in the Dept. of Civil and Environmental Engineering at the University of California, Davis.
+Debbie A. Niemeier is a Professor in the Department of Civil and Environmental Engineering at the University of California, Davis.
 She joined UC Davis in 1994 as an Assistant Professor after completing her Ph.D. at the University of Washington.
 She has served as Dept. Chair and she recently served for four years as the Director of the John Muir Institute and Associate Vice Chancellor in the Office of Research at UC Davis.
 Several previous positions include Transportation Project Engineer, T.Y.
 Lin International, Falmouth, Maine; and Engineer, Texas Dept. of Highways, Austin.
 She is an expert in transportation-air quality modeling, energy consumption, land use interactions and sustainability and the project development process for major infrastructure projects.
 She is currently the Editor-in-Chief of Transportation Research, Part A and is a member of the MARs Corp.
 Scientific Advisory Council (Sustainability).
 She is also the Director of the UC Davis-Caltrans Air Quality Project, a continuing state and federally funded research program, which began in 1999, aimed at improving vehicle emissions modeling and developing regulatory responses for state and local agencies.
 She has received a number of awards including the Aldo Leopold Leadership Award (2005), the Chancellor’s Fellow Award (2001-2004), an NSF CAREER award (1997), and UC Davis Outstanding Faculty Mentor (1997) and Faculty Advisor (1995) Awards.
 Working with an interdisciplinary research group of graduate students, post-doctoral scholars, and faculty collaborators, she has published more than 110 journal articles and book chapters.
 She has served on several National Research Council committees and as an expert reviewer for the Bay Bridge Cost Analysis and Panama Canal 3rd Lock proposal.
 She is a member of the graduate faculty in computer science, geography, and ecology.
 She has a Ph.D., Civil and Environmental Engineering, U. of Washington (Seattle); an M.S., Civil Engineering, U. of Maine, Orono; and a B.S., Civil Engineering, University of Texas (Austin).

 Michael Oppenheimer is the Albert G. Milbank Professor of Geosciences and International Affairs in the Woodrow Wilson School and the Department of Geosciences at Princeton University.
 He is also the current director of the program in science, technology and environmental policy at the Woodrow Wilson School and faculty associate of the Atmospheric and Ocean Sciences Program and the Center of International Studies.
 Dr. Oppenheimer's interests include science and policy related to the atmosphere, particularly climate change and its impacts.
 His research explores the potential effects of global warming, including the effects of warming on atmospheric chemistry, on ecosystems and the nitrogen cycle, ocean circulation, and on the ice sheets in the context of defining "dangerous anthropogenic interference" with the climate system.
 Dr. Oppenheimer joined the Princeton faculty after more than two decades with Environmental Defense, a non-governmental, environmental organization, where he served as its chief scientist and manager of the Global and Regional Atmosphere Program.
 Recently, Dr. Oppenheimer served as a lead author of the Third Assessment Report of the Intergovernmental Panel on Climate Change.
 Dr. Oppenheimer was a member the NRC Panel on Climate Variability and Change.
 He received an S.B. degree in chemistry from the Massachusetts Institute of Technology and a Ph.D. degree in chemical physics from the University of Chicago.
 Ronald F. Probstein is Ford Professor of Engineering Emeritus at the Massachusetts Institute of Technology.